gumstix/yocto-manifest/README.md

     **Note**
     You can use the **-b** switch to specify the branch of the repository to use.
 We develop on the guaranteed-to-break *dev* branch.
 The *master* branch should at least compile.
     The **-m** switch selects the manifest file (default is *default.xml*).
     Our default.xml is designed to be stable as it *pins* particular commits.
     The current.xml tracks the head of all the manifest repositories.

+    To test out the bleeding edge, type:
+        $ repo init -u git://github.com/ashcharles/gumstix-yocto-manifest.git -b dev -m current.xml
+    This can be done in the current repo checkout.
     ***

 3. Fetch all the repositories.